Justice Delayed is Justice Denied

 Turbat is the second largest city of Balochistan.
 Like its name, it is turning into a literal Turbat( a grave).
 Although this city has witnessed bloodshed since the turn of the millennium but the recent incidents of brutal murders of Baloch women in the district follow an alarming trend.

 On the 26th of May, this year, a Baloch woman named Malik Naz was killed in Turbat city during a robbery at her house.
 The culprits were caught by neighbours.
 They were identified as members of Sameer Sabzal’s death squad.
 Death Squads are reportedly armed groups who operate against insurgents in Balochistan and in return, they are granted complete impunity from Pakistani military.
-What happened to the robbers-cum-murderers?
+What happened to the robbers-come-murderers?
 How far the trial has reached?
 No one knows exactly, people only know that the murderers are not convicted yet.

 Similarly, half a month later, another Baloch woman named Kulsoom Baloch was stabbed to death in Dazin town of Turbat by another group of robbers-cum-murderers during an apparent attempt of robbery.
 This time the culprits managed to flee but fingers were still pointed at the state-sponsored death squads and many Baloch activists called this murder an act to threaten insurgents that their families are not safe at home.

 In August, Hayat Baloch, a 25-year-old student was killed by Pakistani paramilitary personnel in Aapsar town of Turbat.
 After much hue and cry, the personnel was arrested and put behind the bars.
 However, similar to the murderers of Malik Naz Baloch, the trial of the murderer is being delayed with different tactics.
 In a tweet, Dawn news journalists, Mubashir Zaidi wrote that the personnel is being kept in isolation after contracting COVID-19 and trial will begin only after his reports are negative.